-As part of the investigation it was identified that one of the buildings in our portfolio, Chapter Spitalfields, had cladding installed which is non-compliant with new guidance issued on a national basis following the Grenfell Tower fire by the UK's Department for Communities and Local Government (DCLG).
+The investigation did identify that one of the buildings in our portfolio, Chapter Spitalfields, had cladding installed which would not have been compliant with new guidance issued on a national basis following the Grenfell Tower fire by the UK's Department for Communities and Local Government (DCLG).

-• The highest industry class of fire and smoke detection systems (Type L – Life safety) installed in all rooms and tested weekly of which the key objective is life protection
+- The highest industry class of fire and smoke detection systems (Type L – Life safety), installed in all rooms and tested weekly, of which the key objective is life protection

-• These are connected to a centralised fire panel, which enables the immediate pinpointing of any activation
+- These are connected to a centralised fire panel, which enables the immediate pinpointing of any activation

-• Heat or smoke detection equipment fitted in every bedroom, living and communal area, basement and plant rooms
+- Heat or smoke detection equipment fitted in every bedroom, living and communal area, basement and plant rooms

-• All kitchens and studios contain either an automatic fire suppression system or a fire blanket
+- All kitchens and studios contain either an automatic fire suppression system or a fire blanket

-• Professional management teams onsite 24/7
+- Professional management teams onsite 24/7